 - Possible alternatives to woods or nature reserves are dog parks which are often spacious, in proximity to nature and mostly fenced, making them an attractive destination for dogs and owner.

-- If dog parks are not an option, a towline can be used as an alternative to the standard leash as it is several meters long and thus offers sufficient running possibilities whilst allowing the owner to keep their dog under control.
+- If dog parks are not an option, a towline can be used as an alternative to the standard lead as it is several meters long and thus offers sufficient running possibilities whilst allowing the owner to keep their dog under control.

 In case of emergency

 Despite the best precautions, dogs sometimes still injure or even kill a wild animal, in which case, the dog owner is responsible for contacting the competent authority.
 By acting in this way, an injured animal can still be helped.
-It is advisable to have the necessary contact details with you at all times (save them in your smartphone) but in case of doubt, the police may be able to help.
+It is advisable to have the necessary contact details with you at all times (save them in your phone) but in case of doubt, the police may be able to help.